azhuravlev/credit_card_info/README.md

 # }
 ```

-By default that call will be search firstly via bincodes.com, and if find nothing will search via `credit_card_bins` gem.
+By default that call will be search firstly via binlist.net, and if find nothing will search via bincodes.com,
+and if find nothing will search via `credit_card_bins` gem.
+You can change requests order, by `data_providers` section.

 ## Contributing